ktorio/ktor-samples/filelisting/README.md

 # File listing

-Sample project for [Ktor](https://ktor.io) showing how to create a file listing support for static files.
+A sample project for [Ktor](https://ktor.io) showing how to create a file listing support for [static files](https://ktor.io/docs/serving-static-content.html).

 ## Running